RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

    :alt: Cost Estimates Dashboard

 :1:
-  The top 7 line graphs describe total data, number of files, cost of storage and API over time, how much is Glacier storage vs. Standard storage, and how much data is in "snapshots" (either deleted or overwritten data).
+  The top 7 line graphs describe total data, data in archive, data in standard, number of objects (files), cost of storage and API calls over time, how much data is in "snapshots" (either deleted or overwritten data), and percentage overhead of snaphots.

 :2:
   The line graphs on the left show API cost over time